 1. Basilica of Bom Jesus

 The 400 years old place of worship is the final resting place of St. Francis Xavier.
-Carefully preserved mortal remains of the holy saint are showcased to public after every ten years.
+Carefully preserved mortal remains of the holy saint are showcased to the public after every ten years.
 Carnivals and small fairs mark the death anniversary of St. Francis Xavier which is celebrated on 3rd December every year.
 Many pilgrims visit the church to attend this famous festival in Goa.

-Built in – 1605
+- Built-in: 1605

-What’s so special – The silver casket containing the mortal remains of St. Francis Xavier.
+- What’s so special: The silver casket containing the mortal remains of St. Francis Xavier.

 2. Se Cathedral

 As initially the church had two towers but one of the bell towers was destroyed during a lightning storm leaving the Church with a unique asymmetrical structure.
 The purpose behind the construction of this church was to mark the victory of Alfonso, a Portuguese ruler.
-Don’t forget to click some amazing picture as photography is allowed at this UNESCO World Heritage Site.
+Don’t forget to click some amazing pictures as photography is allowed at this UNESCO World Heritage Site.

 3. Church of St. Francis of Assisi

 Stepping into Church of St. Francis of Assisi takes you back in time.
 Experience the rich lifestyle that existed in Goa many centuries ago.
-Portraying a stunning mash-up of baroque, Tuscan and Corinthian styles this church stands out amongst the rest of the churches in the town.
+Portraying a stunning mash-up of baroque, Tuscan and Corinthian styles this church stands out among the rest of the churches in the town.
 Admire the paintings adorning the wall and depicting the life of St Francis Assisi.
-Intricately carved woodwork and neatly designed frescos add to the charm of the UNESCO World Heritage Site.
+Intricately carved woodwork and neatly designed frescoes add to the charm of the UNESCO World Heritage Site.
 Statues of St. Francis of Assisi and Christ are placed on the tabernacle.

-Built-in – 1661
+- Built-in: 1661

-What’s so special – Intricately designed interiors and a Museum displaying paintings, artifacts and stunning sculptures at one of the most respected Roman Catholic churches in Goa will leave you spellbound.
+- What’s so special: Intricately designed interiors and a Museum displaying paintings, artifacts and stunning sculptures at one of the most respected Roman Catholic churches in Goa will leave you spellbound.